Secrets of Urgell

 Goering comes to different conclusions by ending his book with the trivial pursuit of a count Rotrou of the Perche as the most likely candidate for Chrétien's Perceval.
 If he is right, we came to the wrong place and should be heading North to follow up with his lavish praise of Helinandus, one of the most ardent preachers of the Albigensian Crusades.
 However, the magical mystery of the sealed lips and esoteric triangles keeps us in the Pyrenees a while longer to study Mont Verdera and the Val de Boi.
 In addition to the usual questions, we'll try to find out if the frescos relate to a Second Coming in the 9th century, what Jesus might really be signaling with his hand, and why a painting at Sant Pere de Burgal depicts the fiery grail as an enclosed relic – with Peter signaling exactly like Jesus and holding up two keys like Mary the Holy Grail.
-This grail parallels Peter's keys because her fiery relic is made up of two chalices, with the top one reversed – as if both Saints are posing for a poster to promote the kind of "dualism" Chrétien features in his poem.
-Hermetic messages that require a detour to the Pontifical Institutions at the Vatican and a closer look at the Christian "history" (éstoire) of Robert de Boron, whom we honor as the third originator of grail romance.
+Although both look rather unhappy, her grail parallels Peter's keys because the fiery relic is made up of two chalices, with the top one reversed – as if both Saints are posing for a poster to promote the kind of "dualism" Chrétien features in his poem.
+Sad, hermetic messages that require a detour to the Pontifical Institutions at the Vatican and a closer look at the Christian "history" (éstoire) of Robert de Boron, whom we honor as the third originator of grail romance.